The Best Daily Check-In Call Service for a Parent with Dementia

 Pair calls with a personal alarm for fall risk

 People with dementia are at significantly elevated fall risk.
-A daily call handles ongoing welfare and alerts; a personal alarm handles sudden emergencies.
+A daily call handles ongoing welfare and gives you a written summary; a personal alarm handles sudden emergencies.
 Both are important.
 Read our guide: personal alarms vs daily calls.

 Dementia Australia Resources